deckhouse/deckhouse/docs/documentation/pages/installing/README.md

     - in lowercase;
     - does not contain special characters (only `-` and `.`, which cannot be at the beginning or end of the name, are allowed).
   - There is no installed CRI (containerd) on the server (VM).
+  - The hostname is unique relative to other hostnames in the cluster.
 - Checks for static and hybrid cluster installation:
   - Only one `--ssh-host` parameter is specified.
 For static cluster configuration, only one IP address can be specified to configure the first master node.
   - It is possible to connect via SSH using the specified authentication data.